ishubin/schemio/README.md

 TODO
 -------------
-- Fix: Foreground doesn't work with multi-select
 - Search in all docs
     - Search by items text (name and description)
 - Improve "connecting" state - draw a virtual connector and allow to create routes before connecting to destination item.
+- Edit area in properties panel
 - Fix.
 Style updates are not rendered for connectors
 - Fix.
 Stroke changes are not updated in component
 - Add link item
 - Overflow item styling: non-active visibility, border, opacity,
+- Snapping to items
+- Convert items into other types
 - Image upload error message (New Scheme Popup, etc.)
-- Snapping to items
 - Smart drawing
 - User art
     - Quick search